certtools/intelmq/docs/architecture-3.0.md

       * monitoring information (health check, alerts, data rates of the flows, error counters, etc)
       * registering callbacks (or configuring the necessary infos) for a monitoring solution such as check_mk, nagios (introspection)
+      * report (in the documentation) on the rough requirements on RAM, disk space, CPU load etc. - think base-line
-      * endpoints for configuring syslog flows (where should the bot
+      * endpoints for configuring syslog flows (where should the bot send it to)
-      * self-update is built-in (to be defined below)
+      * Data freshness check is built-in (to be defined below)

     * IAM / Authentication & Authorization
-      * a Bot needs to support OpenID connect on it's REST interface ( maybe also  setting encryption settings on the M2M interface (the MQ) )
+      * If authentication is needed, a Bot SHOULD support OpenID connect on it's REST interface
+      * MAYBE also  setting encryption settings on the M2M interface (the MQ) ?

     * developer support
      XXX ideas?
 XXX